Igbuzo: Geography

 Geographically, "Ibusa is a dusty, hilly little town", bounded to the North-East by Asaba which hosts the capital of the State, and Ogwashi-Uku to the West, North-West by Azagba, to the North by Okpanam, East by Okwe, South-East by Oko, South by Aballa and South-West by Olodu.
 However, Igbuzo is lacking in terms of land mass, thus congested with houses.
 Historians believe that the Ibusa were the first to settle around the Asaba-Igbuzo-Ogwashi-Uku axis hence the other name of the town, Ibuzor (Were you the first to settle?)
 Ibusa is located in close proximity to busy towns such as Asaba, Ogwashi-Uku, Ubulu-Uku, Ilah, Ebu, Oko, Issele-Asagba and Okpanam.
 Thus, it is considered one of the fastest growing and developing Anioma (Delta North) towns and villages.

 Education

 There are important educational institutions in Ibusa which include Federal Government Girls' College, St. Augustine's College and Ibusa Girls Secondary school, Umejei Primary School formerly Sacred Heart Primary School, Ibusa founded in 1908.
 Ibusa boasts of some of the oldest schools in the southern part of the country.
 The once St. Thomas' Teachers' training College located founded and located in the town in 1928 was the oldest higher institution in Delta State as a whole.

 it is also worthy of note that Ibusa is reported some time ago from an unverified source to have over 100 Professors.
-The naval owned Admiralty University of Nigeria is also sited in Ibusa.
+The naval owned Admiralty University named Admiralty University of Nigeria is also sited in Ibusa.